sckott/webmiddens/README.md

 simple caching of HTTP requests/responses, hooking into webmockr (https://github.com/ropensci/webmockr) for the HTTP request matching

+A midden is a debris pile constructed by a woodrat/pack rat (https://en.wikipedia.org/wiki/Pack_rat#Midden)

 ### the need

 - `vcr` is meant really for testing, or script use. i don't think it fits